alexisperrier/gads/project_02/README.md

 The assignment consists of the following elements.

 1. A thorough graphic exploration and statistical analysis of the data
-2. Comparing several linear regression models and putting forward arguments on their vailidity and reliability
+2. Comparing several linear regression models and putting forward arguments on their validity and reliability.
 3. Predicting blood donation on a test set.
 We will not use the competition's logloss metric but instead the raw prediction from your best linear model.